Happy-Myers/FEUP-LBAW/documents/ebd.md

 ## A6: Indexes, triggers, transactions and database population

+This artefact contains the physical schema of the database, the identification and characterisation of the indexes, the support of data integrity rules with triggers and the definition of the database user-defined functions.
+This artefact also contains the database's workload as well as the complete database creation script, including all SQL necessary to define all integrity constraints, indexes and triggers.

 ### 1. Database Workload

 > A study of the predicted system load (database load).